Debil

 Debil (meaning "Moronic") is the first full-length studio album by German rock band Die Ärzte, released in 1984, following the EPs Zu schön, um wahr zu sein! and Uns geht's prima....

+Release

-The songs "Paul" and "Zu spät" were released as singles, without being successful initially.
-However, a live version of "Zu spät" was released as a single from the live album Nach uns die Sintflut in 1989 and became a moderate hit in Germany.
+The songs "Paul" and "Zu spät" were released as singles, and did not achieve that much recognition from the public.
+However, a live version of "Zu spät" was released as a single from the live album Nach uns die Sintflut in 1989, which became a moderate hit in Germany landing at number 25 in GfK Entertainment charts.

+"Zu spät" was described as a revenge song.

+Legacy

 In 1987, the Federal Department for Media Harmful to Young Persons put the songs "Claudia hat 'nen Schäferhund" and "Schlaflied" on the List of Media Harmful to Young People, with the effect that they could not be sold to minors, nor publicly advertised or displayed.
 This ban was lifted in 2004, which led to the subsequent reissue of the album (see below).

 Track listing

 Devil

 Following a re-evaluation of the record by the BPjM, Debil was reissued on 21 October 2005 as Devil with slightly altered cover art and additional tracks.